uchicago-cs/cmsc22000/website/hw/hw1_rubric.rst

 The grading of this project follows a specifications grading approach.
 If you have not already done so, make sure to read our `Grading <../grading.html>`__ page for more details.

-When grading your work, we will be checking for completeness (i.e., how much of the homework you completed) and for quality (whether you completed the exercises in the homework correctly).
+When grading your work, you will receive a single ESNU score based on completeness (i.e., how much of the homework you completed) and quality (whether you completed the exercises in the homework correctly).

 Completeness